AMANKUMAR187/News-Snap/README.md

 APP DEVELOPMENT [FLUTTER FRAMEWORK]

 ## Description
- fetching news using news API
+1: - fetching news using news API.

-1: – Implemented JWT authentication for secure access.
+2: – Implemented JWT authentication for secure access.

-2: – Developed functionality to fetch and display news on various topics.
+3: – Developed functionality to fetch and display news on various topics.

-3: – Enabled users to save any headline in a personalized Notes section.
+4: – Enabled users to save any headline in a personalized Notes section.

-4: – Designed a profile screen to display user details
+5: – Designed a profile screen to display user details

 ## TECH Stack
 - **Language:** `DART`